cbonillah/python-for-beginners/content.en/docs/3-decision-making/_index.md

 ---
 weight: 3
 title: "Decision making"
-draft: true
 ---

 # Decision making

-Until now, we've written programs that tell Python what to do step by step.
 Let's take a look at this number division program, you can save it at `<Programming>/3-decisions/division.py`:

 A two number division program:
 ```python